 LT will provide necessary backbone infrastructure to serve the Makalapua Project District development.
 Drainage, wastewater, water, and roadway improvements will be designed to meet applicable local, State, and Federal regulations.
 The Infrastructure Report prepared for the Makalapua Project District assessed potential impacts and designed infrastructure systems in the context of future projected regional growth.
 Refer to Appendix "B".
+As discussed previously, LT has sufficient water credits to accommodate the proposed Makalapua Project District.
+It is noted, however, that LT is in the process of developing a new regional water source, which will be dedicated to the County.
+This new water source would provide water for the County's future water needs in the region and would provide an allocation to LT to support its planned projects in Kona.
+The new well source seeks to tap the deep-confined freshwater aquifer under the saltwater and basal water bodies and thus is understood to discharge far offshore into deeper waters is not anticipated to impact near shore tidal groundwater dependent ecosystems or deepwater offshore cultural practices (Attias E., Thomas D., Sherman D., Ismail K., 2020).
+It is noted that the new well, which is a separate and distinct action from the Makalapua Project District, will undergo review through the preparation of an EA and applicable permitting applications prior to dedication to the DWS.
 The TIAR also assessed the project in the context of regional growth, including impacts from 17 other known projects, and recommended improvements to serve the proposed project.
 Refer to Appendix "N".
 In addition, given the development phasing, the TIAR will be updated, as recommended, to determine the actual traffic growth and required improvements as the project progresses.